Abhang/abhangblog/_posts/2023-01-12-Emojis-As-Expression.md

 #
 # If you need a caption, just uncomment the following lines
 #
-caption: 'Are we killing real expression?'
+#caption: 'Are we killing real expression?'
 # caption_url: ''
 ---
 Recently, Emojis have flooded everything, from messaging services to <!--more-->advertisements.
 Emojis are everywhere.
 Places where they did not exist, are not *updating* to include them.
 Emojis cover a byte size space, and yet express worth sentences at times.
 (Or do they?)

+{% highlight html %}
 <a href="{{ "/" | absolute_url }}"><img class="center" src="https://abhang.github.io/abhangblog/images/Emoji-Teams.png" alt=""></a>
+Are we killing real expression?
+{% endhighlight %}

 ## Fake or real expression?